Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 If you find that your bird feed finishes up really quickly over one or two days, it could be that another animals are also eating from your feeder.

-Squirrels, as mentioned in a previous point, are one of the most common animals to consume large amount of seeds from feeders.
+Squirrels, as mentioned in a previous point, are one of the most common animals to consume large amounts of seeds from feeders.
 Do take the necessary measures needed to keep them off your feeders! (refer to point no. 9)

 It is possible that other types of wildlife consume the seeds.
 These can include deer, raccoons, rats, and chipmunks.